“[…] we were a cloud, a crowd, a forest, a school with no principal.”

 FO.R.E.ST is an experiment in learning together and outside the educational industrial complex, attempting alliance with the more-than-human.

 FO.R.E.ST wants to expand modes of activism to acknowledge the agency of each of us to agitate transformation with any participation in world – based on processual reworkings, rethinkings, reconfigurations.

-FO.R.E.ST aspires to constellate a situation and living entity in which we all have knowledges to share – like a forest: a dynamic, ever changing, interdependent assemblage.
+FO.R.E.ST aspires to constellate a situation and living entity in which we all have knowledges to share – like a forest: a dynamic, ever changing, interdependent multiplicity.
 A forest is a collective body constituted by multiplicities of living entities; conspiring as forest whilst each body has their particular experiences, modes of being and knowing, subsets of relations, needs and ways of manifesting these.
 Like a forest: FO.R.E.ST is sympoietic, coming into being and kept alive by its multiple Conspirators.